baskerville/bspwm/README.md

 Colors are either [X color names](http://en.wikipedia.org/wiki/X11_color_names) or *#RRGGBB*, booleans are *true* or *false*.

+All the boolean settings are *false* by default.

 - `focused_border_color` — Color of the border of a focused window of a focused monitor.

 - `active_border_color` — Color of the border of a focused window of an unfocused monitor.